-Spring is in the air – and so are allergens.
+Spring is in the air – and so is pollen.
 And also bacteria, mold, and virus-causing germs.
-But we aren’t talking about the air outside of your home; we’re talking about the air inside your home.
+But we aren’t talking about the air outside of your home; we’re talking about your indoor air.

-Since the spring is peak season for asthma and allergy sufferers, the Asthma and Allergy Foundation of America has made May National Asthma and Allergy Awareness Month.
+Since the spring is peak season for asthma and allergy sufferers, the Asthma and Allergy Foundation of America has proclaimed May as National Asthma and Allergy Awareness Month.

-Over 50 million Americans suffer from allergies and 24 million deal with asthma.
-So this month, we want to help you stop the sneezes for FREE.
-Call Service Experts Heating & Air Conditioning ASAP to get a NO-CHARGE home air quality and comfort analysis at 561-629-1826 or schedule your appointment online
+Over 40 million Americans live with allergies and 24 million deal with asthma.
+So for the month of May, we want to help you stop the sneezes for FREE.
+Call Service Experts Heating & Air Conditioning ASAP to get a FREE home air quality and comfort analysis at 561-629-1826 or schedule your appointment online

 Learn more about how you can help reduce allergy symptoms inside your home at StopTheSneezes.com.
-Here are some additional recommendations from Service Experts Heating & Air Conditioning:
+Here are some additional tips from Service Experts Heating & Air Conditioning:

-If you still aren’t confident that such a high-grade air filtration system is a good product for your home, there are many options to choose from when it comes to upgrading your indoor air quality.
-Below are different air filters and cleaners that you can choose for your indoor air quality.
+If you still aren’t confident that such a high-efficiency air filtration system is the right product for your home, there are many options to choose from when it comes to upgrading your indoor air quality.
+Below are several options of air filters and cleaners that you can choose for your indoor air quality.

 Germicidal UV Light Systems

-Germicidal UV Light System is just a long, convoluted way to say germ destroyer.
-These UV lights help kill germs and bacteria that contribute to allergies and can exacerbate the symptoms of asthma.
+Germicidal UV Light System is quite the mouthful to say germ killer.
+These products help kill germs and bacteria that contribute to allergies and can exacerbate the symptoms of asthma.
 According to a study, 1 out of 5 people who had allergies was also exposed to fungi and bacteria in their duct systems.
-Installing a UV light system helps to kill off these allergens and keep your indoor air healthy.
+Buying a UV light system helps to kill off these allergens and keep your indoor air healthy.

 Humidify or Dehumidify